 -Tanner Wallace – Senator Hawley’s Office

 Senator Hawley questioned Dave Calhoun, Boeing’s CEO, in front of the Homeland Security Government Affairs Safety committee.
+The Senator also sent a letter to Secretary of Homeland Security regarding the plan to offer amnesty to illegal aliens in the U.S.

 -Tucker Jobe – Senator Schmitt’s Office

-Senator Schmitt is working hard on the National Defense Service Act, trying to 120 million for barracks at Ft Leonard Wood.
+Senator Schmitt is working hard on the National Defense Authorization Act, including $120 million for barracks at Ft Leonard Wood.
 Also, he has a clause to allow dependents of active military who live off base to still be able to attend DODEA Schools.

 -Jered Taylor – Congressman Burlison’s Office

-Senator Schmitt was in town last week, he visited manufacturing sites and OTC, regarding the manufacturing industry.
-He is also working on changing the law not to remove septic systems, but instead to require them to be maintained.
-This is for Army Corp of Engineer land and will affect Taney County.
-The Army Corp of Engineers has not marked their property borders well and this has caused confusion with private landowners.
-Senator Schmitt would like to see Congress allow landowners to lease from the Corp.
+Congressman Burlison was in town last week.
+They had their first manufacturing tour and visited Positronics and EnerSys.
+Also visited OTC, and talked to students & professors regarding the manufacturing industry and workforce.
+He also visited Alpine Manufacturing in Marionville.
+He is also working on changing the law not to remove septic systems until they fail and in the mean time continue to keep them maintained.
+The Army Corp of Engineers in requiring that all septic systems be removed by 2030 around the lakes area in Taney County.
+In addition, the Army Corp of Engineers has not maintained their boundary lines well and this has caused confusion with private landowners.
+Congressman Burlison would like to see Congress allow landowners to lease from the Corp.

 -Payton Ruddy – Congressman Alford’s Office

-Congressman Alford the Farmer bill passed the House committee and is now on the House of Representatives floor.
+Congressman Alford.s Farm bill passed out of the Ag Committee and is now on the House of Representatives floor.
 On June 12 he led a request for VA policy reform to enhance veterans buying power for housing.
 Kansas City is getting the first passport center in Missouri.

 State Legislative Reports